 Filing Your Arkansas Divorce

-- You file the Complaint for Divorce and related documents with the Circuit Clerk and pay the filing fee.
+- File the Complaint for Divorce and related documents with the Circuit Clerk.

 - The Judge signs the Decree of Divorce finalizing your divorce.

-Division of property & debt, child parenting plan (including child support, visitation and custody), spousal support, and more are covered.
+Division of property and debt, child parenting plan (including child support, visitation and custody), spousal support, and more are covered.